Robust discrete complex analysis: A toolbox: Introduction

 \emph{uniformly} over all possible discrete quadrilaterals.
 Note that we use discrete cross-ratio $\xYsign_\O$ as an intermediary that allows us to relate ``analytic'' partition function $\ZRWsign_\O$ and ``geometric'' extremal length $\ELsign_\O$ in a way which is very similar to the classical setup.

 In order to illustrate a potential of the toolbox developed in our paper, we include two applications of a different kind.
-The first, given in Sect.~\ref{Sect:Surgery}, is a ``surgery technique'' for discrete quadrilaterals which is important for the fine analysis of interfaces in the critical Ising model, see~\cite{CDCH13}.
-Namely, we show that it is always possible to cut $\O$ along some family of slits $L_k$ into two parts $\O'_k$ and $\O''_k$ (containing $[ab]_\O$ and $[cd]_\O$, respectively) so that, for any $k$, one has
+The first, given in Section~\ref{Sect:Surgery}, is a ``surgery technique'' for discrete quadrilaterals which is important for the fine analysis of interfaces in the critical Ising model; see \cite{CDCH13}.
+Namely, we show that it is always possible to cut $\O$ along some family of slits $L_k$ into two parts $\O'_k$ and $\O''_k$ (containing $[ab]_\O$ and $[cd]_\O$, resp.) so that, for any $k$, one has

-(see Theorem~\ref{Thm:Separator} for details).
-Using a discrete cross-ratios technique, we prove this, quite natural from a geometric point of view, result without any reference to the actual geometry of $\O$.
+see Theorem~\ref{Thm:Separator} for details.
+Using discrete cross-ratios techniques, we prove this result, which is quite natural from a geometric point of view, without any reference to the actual geometry of $\O$.
 As always in our paper, double-sided estimates given above are {uniform} with respect to $(\O;a,b,c,d)$ and $k$.

-Another application, given in Sect.~\ref{Sect:Estimates}, allows one to control the discrete harmonic measure $\o_\mathrm{disc}:=\hm\O{u}{[ab]_\O}$ of a ``far'' boundary arc $[ab]_\O\ss\pa\O$ via an appropriate discrete extremal length $\ELsign_\mathrm{disc}$ in $\O$ (see Sect.~\ref{Sect:Estimates} and Theorem~\ref{Thm:LogHm=ELdiscr} for details).
-This should be considered as an analogue of the famous Ahlfors-Beurling-Carleman estimate (see \cite[Theorem~IV.5.2]{GM05} and~\cite[p.150]{GM05} for historical notes).
-Again, we get a uniform double-sided bound which, as a byproduct, imply that
+Another application, given in Section~\ref{Sect:Estimates}, allows one to control the discrete harmonic measure $\omega_\mathrm{disc}:=\hm\O{u}{[ab]_\O}$ of a ``far'' boundary arc \mbox{$[ab]_\O\ss\pa\O$} via an appropriate discrete extremal length $\ELsign_\mathrm{disc}$ in $\O$; see Section~\ref{Sect:Estimates} and Theorem~\ref{Thm:LogHm=ELdiscr} for details.
+This should be considered as an analogue of the famous Ahlfors--Beurling--Carleman estimate; see \cite{GM05}, Theorem IV.5.2, and \cite{GM05}, page 150, for historical notes.
+Again, we get a uniform double-sided bound which, as a byproduct, implies that

-\emph{uniformly} over all possible configurations $(\O;u,a,b)$, where $\o_\mathrm{cont}$ denotes the classical harmonic measure of the boundary arc $[ab]$ seen from $u$ in the polygonal representation of~$\O$ (see Corollary~\ref{Cor:LogHmDisc=LogHmCont} for details).
+\emph{uniformly} over all possible configurations $(\O;u,a,b)$, where $\omega_\mathrm{cont}$ denotes the classical harmonic measure of the boundary arc $[ab]$ seen from $u$ in the polygonal representation of $\O $; see Corollary~\ref{Cor:LogHmDisc=LogHmCont} for details.
 Note that results of this sort seem to be hardly available by any kind of coupling arguments.
-Indeed, dealing with thin fiords we are mostly focused on exponentially rare events for both discrete random walks and the (continuous) Brownian motion which are highly sensitive to widths of those fiords.
+Indeed, dealing with thin fiords we are mostly focused on exponentially rare events for both discrete random walks and the (continuous) Brownian motion, which are highly sensitive to widths of those fiords.